eric-culhane/eric-culhane.github.io/aboutme.md

 [Resume.]({{ '\assets\pdf\Eric Culhane Resume 2025.pdf' | prepend: site.baseurl }}) -->

 <!-- <center> -->
-Eric Culhane is an award-winning editor based in Los Angeles with expertise in creating videos for entertainment marketing, branded content, narrative and documentary film.
+Eric Culhane is an award-winning editor and assistant editor based in Los Angeles with expertise in creating videos for entertainment marketing, branded content, narrative and documentary film.
 His featurette/promo work has received two Clio Entertainment Awards as well as Gold and Silver Telly Awards.
 <br><br>
 He primarily works in Adobe Premiere and After Effects (with additional experience creating work in Avid MC and DaVinci Resolve).
 <br><br>